Betweenmatt/TastyScript/Wiki/README.md

 Variables can be called by just their name. `PrintLine(GlobalVariable)` would print `I am a global variable!`.

 # Order of Operations
 The Order of Operations, or what I like to call the OoO, works in a predictable and sensible way.
-The compiler parses scripts with a multi-pass system so functions *don't* have to be created before they're called or vise versa.
-The position of a function in a script *does* make a difference though, but only when there are multiple functions with the same name.

-***Note:*** this is slightly outdated, I will update the order of operations when I get the chance!
+The compiler first gets all the functions from your script and assigns them for later reference.
+Then it proceeds with the `Awake()` and then the `Start()` function, going line by line evaluating your commands.

-* The main script is parsed from top to bottom
+The order a line of code is parsed to find the correct token:
-   1) All Functions are put into the stack
-   2) All Overrides are put into the stack
-   3) All imports are parsed from top to bottom, following the above two points
-   4) All the pre-defined functions are put into the stack
-   1) The Awake function(s) are executed in the order of first in the stack
-   2) The Start override is executed
-* When a function is called from the stack it is parsed from top to bottom, on a line by line basis.
-   1) All strings are found and a token is created
-   2) All numbers are found and a token is created
-   3) All Mathematical Expressions are determined
-   3) All parameters are found and a token is created
-   4) All variables are assigned and a token is created
-   5) All functions are found and a token is created.
-The parameters are added to the function token.
-   6) All extensions are found and a token is created.
-The parameters are added to the extension token, and then the extension is added to the function token it is attached to.

-Because of the way that the parser finds things, Syntax errors are generally found either immediately, or once the function has started.
-Compiler errors generally aren't found until they're trying to be called.
+1) Mathematical expressions\*
+1) Arrays\*\*
+2) Parameters\*\*
+4) Followed by strings then numbers
+5) Extensions and last, functions.

+*\* Mathematical Expressions search for any variables before evaluating the expression*

+*\*\*Arrays and Parameters parse somewhat recursively, allowing you to put functions and extensions directly in parameters instead of assigning variables for each one*

 Here are some examples: